voltlog/kelvin-leads/README.md

 * PCB Connector Kicad/Gerber (in this repository)
 * Connector casing (step files in this repository)

+Alternatively you can order the PCB + enclosure from my [Tindie store](https://www.tindie.com/products/voltlog/lcr-meter-kelvin-test-lead-adapter-pcb/).

 More info about this project in [Voltlog #326](https://youtu.be/MpJgCks37lE).

 ![Image of the finished test leads](final-build.JPG)